Robust Robustness: Related literature

-In the large literature on robustness, few papers consider a topology on the state space. \cite{Stanca2023} provides an axiomatic foundation for a notion of robustness in a subjective expected utility setting, with a Polish state space and a Euclidean decision space.
+A distinctive feature of our analysis is that the notion of a ``small'' perturbation is determined by the topology on the state space.
+Few other papers in this literature explicitly use a topology on the state space.\footnote{The role of the state space topology is discussed in the literature on information costs.
+Standard information cost functions, such as entropy costs, are invariant to relabeling the states.
+This can yield unnatural consequences, as observed by \cite{PomattoStrackTamuz2023}.
+For instance, learning whether a country's GDP (to the nearest dollar) is above or below its median is just as costly as learning whether it is even or odd.} \cite{Stanca2023} provides an axiomatic foundation for a notion of robustness in a subjective expected utility setting, with a Polish state space and a Euclidean decision space.
 A menu containing continuous acts is robust if the decision-maker's value function from this menu is continuous in the prior (with respect to the weak topology).
 Under this definition, the decision-maker's choice from the menu varies as the prior changes.
-By contrast, we are interested in the designer's payoff guarantee from a fixed act when the priors in the ambiguity set are perturbed.
+By contrast, we are interested in the designer's payoff guarantee from a fixed act (i.e., social choice function) when the priors in the ambiguity set are perturbed.
 The distinction between these two robustness notions is formalized by \cite{Prasad2003} in a Bayesian model.
-That paper also gives examples where the Bayesian optimal mechanism is not robust to perturbations of the prior (in the weak topology).
+That paper also gives examples where the payoff from a fixed Bayesian optimal mechanism is sensitive to perturbations of the prior (in the weak topology).

-Finally, the role of the state space topology is discussed in the literature on information costs.
-Standard information cost functions, such as entropy costs, are invariant to relabeling the states.
-This can yield unnatural consequences, as observed by \cite{PomattoStrackTamuz2023}.
-For instance, learning whether a country's GDP (to the nearest dollar) is above or below its median is just as costly as learning whether it is even or odd.
+The classical literature on robustness to information aims to relax the implicit common-knowledge assumptions in multi-agent mechanism design; see \cite{BergemannMorris2013} for a survey.
+Our focus is instead on the robustness of the designer's payoff guarantee to the designer's misspecification of the distribution of fundamentals, primarily in single-agent settings.
+In our framework, the feasible set of social choice functions does not vary with the designer's prior over the state space.
+This framework can directly accommodate multi-agent design problems as long as the solution concept is independent of the agents' beliefs.
+For example, it is standard to use ex-post or dominant-strategy incentive compatibility; see, e.g., \cite{BeiEtal2019}, \cite{HeLi2022}, \cite{BachrachTalgam-Cohen2022}, and \cite{Zhang2022}.